Highland Park Fans take notice of the big changes happening at Scotland’s northernmost distillery, in the Orkney Islands.

-Full Volume will fit in the 18 yo core expression and the newly released Valkyrie expression, which is launching the new Viking Legend Series, while also replacing Dark Origins, at least in the minds of Highland Park management.
+Full Volume will fit in between the 18 yo core expression and the newly released Valkyrie expression, which is launching the new Viking Legend Series, while also replacing Dark Origins, at least in the minds of Highland Park management.
 Where Dark Origins was smokier than other Highland Park, Valkyrie is officially peatier.

 But unlike Dark Origins and the age statement expressions in the core range, Valkyrie has bourbon barrels involved, along with sherry barrels of European and American oak.
 The official line stresses the latter as a tie-in with traditional HP, but the published tasting notes, of lemons with vanilla and spicy sweet preserved ginger, suggests the former is prominently featured.

 It was reputedly distilled in 1999 and bottled in 2017, at 45.9%, but Valkyrie does not have an age statement.
 This might be to avoid having to re-label future bottles, should some younger spirit get mixed into later editions.
 Or it is simply that is the way HP does their non-core range expressions.

 There are two other expressions scheduled in this Viking Legends Series over the next two years, named Valknut and Valhalla.